zajan18/Getting-and-Cleaning-Data-Project/README.md

 5. Label the variables and the activity appropriately using features and activity data.

-6. Create a tidy dataset, `tidy_data.txt` to summarise the average of each variable for each subject and each activity.
+6. Create a tidy dataset, `TidyData.txt` to summarise the average of each variable for each subject and each activity.

-* `tidy_data.txt`
+* `TidyData.txt`

 This is the output from the R Script, `run_analysis.R`, which shows the summary of the average of each variable for each subject and each activity from the data.

 * `codebook.md`

-This codebook summarises the data fields in the output `tidy_data.txt`.
+This codebook summarises the data fields in the output `TidyData.txt`.